Azure/azure-rest-api-specs/documentation/api-scenario/references/ApiScenarioDefinition.md

 - step: Update_publicIPAddresses
   resourceName: publicIPAddresses_pubipdns
   resourceUpdate:
     - replace: /properties/location
       value: westus
 ```

-Different steps with the same resourceName will be tracked by the test scenario.
+Different steps with the same resourceName will be tracked by the API scenario.
 It knows that you are trying to update the same resource.
 You can use the first request with example to specify the request and resource id, then the following step with the same resourceName will use the same resource id to update the resource.
 For the

 **Fields:**

 - **resourceName**
   - **Type:** Required, String
   - The user-defined resource name of the resource to be tracked.
 It's only used as a name of that resource and do not need to be same as the actual resource name.